ardasnck/ardasnck.github.io/index.md

   feature: snow.banner.jpg
 ---
 **My recent activities**
+* **28-02-2017 A Killer Presentation** <br>
+I hosted at a lecture at Society for Student Medical Research Society about the good research presentation.

 * **14-02-2017 NEW publication:** <br>
 Cardioversion efficacy using pulsed biphasic or biphasic truncated expontential waveforms has just been published in [**JAHA: Journal of the Americian Heart Asssociation**](http://jaha.ahajournals.org/)!

 * **09-02-2017 Lecture: Stay motivated!** <br>
 I held a lecture on motivation behind a research carrier for undergraduate medical students, Aarhus University.